Mark-MDO47/RubberBandGun/PartsList.md

 # Audio Player Part
 The YX5200 uses FAT32-formatted TF or microSD card up to 32 GByte

-These look like a helpful sites for the YX5200:
+These look like some helpful sites for the YX5200:
 * https://wiki.dfrobot.com/DFPlayer_Mini_SKU_DFR0299
 * https://github.com/DFRobot/DFRobotDFPlayerMini